jontymorris/BrowserBoard/README.md

 You can install Python from the the [official website](https://www.python.org).

-An easy way to install Django and BeautifulSoup 4 is via PyPI.
+An easy way to install the required libraries is via PyPI.
 ```
-pip install django
-pip install beautifulsoup4
+pip install -r requirements.txt
 ```

 Next, you will now need to `cd` into the BrowserBoard directory.